akka/akka-meta/ComparisonWithOrleans.md

 ## Step-By-Step Review

-This overview walks along the Technical Report [MSR-TR-2014-41](http://research.microsoft.com/apps/pubs/default.aspx?id=210931) by *Philip A. Bernstein, Sergey Bykov, Allan Geller, Cabriel Kliot, Jorgen Thelin (Microsoft Research)*, for another comparison focusing on Erlang and Riak see [Christopher Meiklejohn’s excellent article](http://christophermeiklejohn.com/orleans.html).
+This overview walks along the Technical Report [MSR-TR-2014-41](http://research.microsoft.com/apps/pubs/default.aspx?id=210931) by *Philip A. Bernstein, Sergey Bykov, Allan Geller, Gabriel Kliot, Jorgen Thelin (Microsoft Research)*, for another comparison focusing on Erlang and Riak see [Christopher Meiklejohn’s article](http://christophermeiklejohn.com/orleans.html).

+Thanks to Gabriel Kliot for reviewing and providing additional insight, this text would be a lot less accurate without his help.

 ### Introduction

-Different focus:
+The most interesting aspect in this section is the difference in primary focus between the two projects:

+  * The primary focus of Orleans is to simplify distributed computing and allow non-experts to write efficient, scalable and reliable distributed services.

-  * Akka as a toolkit for building distributed systems, offering the full power but also exposing the inherent essential complexity.
+  * Akka is a toolkit for building distributed systems, offering the full power but also exposing the inherent complexity of this domain.

-  * Orleans restricts applicability in order to allow seamless use without understanding distributed computing.
+Both projects intend to be complete solutions, meaning that Orleans’ second priority is to allow experienced users to control the platform in more detail and adapt it to a wide range of use-cases, while Akka also raises the level of abstraction and offers simplified but very useful abstraction.

+Another difference is that of design methodology:

+  * The guiding question for Orleans is “what is the default behavior that is most natural and easy for non-experts?”
+The second question is then how the expert can make their own decision.

+  * Akka’s guiding question is “what is the minimal abstraction that we can provide without compromises?”
+This means that “good default” for us is not driven by what users might expect, but what we think users will find most useful for reasoning about their program once they have understood the abstraction—familiarity is not a goal in itself.

 #### Lifecycle

   * Orleans Grains do not have a lifecycle, can neither be started nor stopped.
 Consequently they also cannot fail and be restarted, therefore Orleans does not offer tools for software failure handling—the failure handling aspects concentrate on recovering from hardware crashes.

+    On the other hand Grain _Activations_ do have a lifecycle and corresponding lifecycle hooks that can be used by the programmer to react to activation or deactivation.

   * Akka Actors implement the full model including defined lifecycle beginning and end, these are explicit operations.
 Persistent Actors support extending the lifecycle of a logical unit of computation beyond the lifecycle of the running process instance.
 Restarting an Actor provides powerful means for automatic service recovery.

 #### Automatic Creation

-  * Orleans Grains are created automatically whenever needed, which implies that initialization activities cannot have persistent effects—otherwise these would be uncontrollable.
-OTOH this frees the user from having to consider the need for Grain creation.
-It also means that asking for a Grain you don’t know which implementation you will get.
+  * Orleans Grains are created automatically whenever needed, which implies that Activation initialization should be careful in the externally visible effects it has—initialization activities with persistent effects should be made explicit interface methods that are invoked by the client.
+The automatic creation frees the user from having to consider the need for Grain creation.

   * Akka actors are explicitly created by their parent, implementing mandatory parental supervision.
 This allows precise control over when initialization actions are performed and which exact actor class is being created.

 #### Virtual Actor Space

   * In Orleans each type of Grain corresponds to a practically infinite space of Grain instances that conceptually all exist from the beginning of the universe to its end.
-The relation to the physical Actors that implement the Grains is explained similar to virtual and physical memory, but this comparison is misleading since the virtual address space of a process is explicitly populated with the desired contents instead of containing the whole system’s information by default.
+The relation to the physical Actors that implement the Grains is explained similar to virtual and physical memory, where swapping in and out corresponds to activation/deactivation of Grain (in other respects the analogy does not hold, like in that all Grains of a given type exist always whereas virtual memory needs to be mapped explicitly).

   * Akka’s explicit lifecycle management requires that all currently running Actors must have been explicitly started in the past and will have to be explicitly stopped in the future.
 Higher-level abstractions like ClusterSharding provide the ability to opt into an Orleans-like model where instances can be addressed by their logical name instead of a concrete ActorRef, but the API for accessing them is provided by other Actors that perform the necessary lookups and initialization on behalf of the user.

 #### Automatic Actor Placement and Load Balancing

-  * Orleans Grains are deployed on silos that can span multiple cluster nodes and the user has no influence on their precise placement or load-dependent movement.
+  * Orleans Grains are deployed on silos that can span multiple cluster nodes and the user has no direct influence on their precise placement or load-dependent movement.
 This means that making use of elastically provisioned resources is fully automatic and built into the model.

   * Elastic deployment and load balancing are features that Akka users opt into by using ClusterSharding or cluster-aware routers with remote deployment.
 Otherwise Actors are created explicitly on a given node (this can be influenced using the configuration file in order to allow deployment decisions to be taken by the operations personnel and not the programmer).